How Switching to a Plant-Based Diet Can Prevent Heart Disease

 In an important research study published in the Journal of the American Heart Association, the review of data showed that plant-based diets are associated with a lower risk of not only heart disease but "all causes of mortality" in the general population of middle-aged adults.
 Here's what you need to know about switching to a plant-based diet to lower and reverse your risk of heart disease.

 Your risk of heart disease increases with age, but it’s not exclusive to older adults.
 The CDC states that heart disease is showing up more and more in younger people, ages 35 to 64, due to the high rates of obesity and high blood pressure in America.
 These precursors to heart disease are tied to the Standard American Diet, high in meat, dairy, added sugar, and processed foods that contain extra oil, sodium, and chemicals that make junk food addictive.

 Over 35 million U.S. adults still smoking, this habit can damage blood vessels and make them weaker, more prone to damage, especially when combined with a high-fat diet of animal fat, or saturated fat.
-(As for e-cigarettes and vape pens, these have not been proven to be any safer on your long-term heart health).
+(As for e-cigarettes and vape pens, these have not been proven to be any safer for your long-term heart health).

 If anyone in your immediate family (parents, grandparents) has suffered from high cholesterol, arterial blockages, high blood pressure, stroke, or heart attack, those genes often get passed down to you.
 Your genes for heart disease can get "switched on" or remain off depending on your daily lifestyle choices, according to doctors and experts.
 According to the CDC:

 Lifestyle choices that lead to an increased risk of heart disease include:

 - Diets high in saturated fat and sodium